-- Homeless people are at higher risk of coronavirus, for health reasons and difficulty self-isolating. - This is a chance to end rough sleeping, which government pledged to do by 2024, free up temporary accommodation for those who are new to homelessness and reduce homelessness as a whole. - Many people have been "blocked" in temporary accommodation; there will be a backlog of homeless households needing to move on and housing providers can help them move on quickly.
+- Homeless people are at higher risk of coronavirus, for health reasons and difficulty self-isolating. - This is a chance to end rough sleeping, which the government pledged to do by 2024.
+It will also free up temporary accommodation for those who are new to homelessness and reduce homelessness as a whole. - Many people have been "blocked" in temporary accommodation; there will be a backlog of homeless households needing to move on and housing providers can help them move on quickly.